itsvara/top-cheeses/README.md

 # top-cheeses

-### using old meme as an excuse to learn basic web scraping
+### using old meme as an excuse to learn web scraping

 #### plan
 ##### figure out how to scrape images of cheese and let user choose how many cheese pictures they want (watch and use: https://www.youtube.com/watch?v=NBuED2PivbY ) ✔